 The V360 program as in Vertical 360, focuses on sales enablement through a customizable customer experience.
 Here Toshiba is extending that beyond the product, and is investing in the knowledge and products to build a dealer’s sales team’s skill sets.

-“The V360 program takes a holistic approach to building a sale rep’s competency and expertise,” noted Joe Contreras, Title, during the General Session.
+“The V360 program takes a holistic approach to building a sale rep’s competency and expertise,” noted Joe Contreras, vice president, product and solutions marketing, during the General Session.

 It provides a comprehensive set of sales enablement materials.